Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 SELECT pubdate, bktitle, 'Non-Fiction' AS category, '12345' AS static_col
 FROM Titles;

+#### Calculated column
+A calculated column doesn't exist in the table, but SQL calculates it for each row when the query runs.

+-- Calculated Column Example:
 SELECT
 	partnum,
 	bktitle,
 	slprice,
-	-- AS A JOKE -- slprice * 1.1 AS slprice_inflation,
+	-- slprice * 1.2 AS slprice_inflation,
 	slprice - slprice * 0.07 AS discounted_price
 FROM Titles